Ireland hero image

 • Belfast day or overnight from Dublin (~2 hrs) for Titanic Belfast, peace wall murals, and reconciliation conversations.

-• Giant’s Causeway and Carrick-a-Rede rope bridge deliver basalt wonders; Bushmills distillery offers cultural tasting events.
+• Giant’s Causeway and Carrick-a-Rede rope bridge add basalt landscapes; Bushmills distillery offers cultural tasting events.

 • Armagh cathedrals and Downpatrick connect to St. Patrick’s story for heritage moments.